revell-logo

 Field Testing Your New Scope

 Document all findings in a data book for future reference.
+Patterns in your personal shooting data help identify scope limitations before they cause problems in hunting situations.

 Maintenance and Care Guidelines